hfridholm/korsord/NOTES.md

 # Notes
 - add indexes for å ä ö
-- create different targets in makefile (for speed and debug)
-- remove grid_is_done
 - maybe add flags to makefile to silent output
-- optimize _words_search with letter_index == -1 check
-- add MAX_CROWD_AMOUNT to argp args
-- add MAX_EXIST_AMOUNT to argp args
 - maybe: move lock inside stats struct and lock inside grid struct
-- Add "output" or "result" argument
-  (store the result grid to a file)
 - write comments explaining things in more detail

 - maybe: Change start and stop in gword_t to